aditya-sachan/seach-api/README.md

 In the backend their is a continuos api call happening to youtube search api on every nth seconds, which is configuration with the given search query.

+If you want to run the application without docker
+1. Go to project directory
+2. Run mvn clean package
+3. java -jar target/search-api-0.0.1-SNAPSHOT.jar